shopware5/devdocs/source/developers-guide/backend-components/basics/index.md

 indexed: true
 ---

-The following tutorials will cover the Shopware Standard Backend Components.
-They have been built to simplify and speed up the development of Backend modules.
+This tutorial is part of a series that covers the Shopware Backend Components.
+These components have been built to simplify and speed up the development of Backend modules.

 <div class="alert alert-info">
 <strong>Notice</strong><br/>